warp-contracts/academy/redstone-academy-docs/docs/pst/deployment/deployment.md

 ```

 :::tip
 Remember that you need to bundle contract source file before deploying the contract.
-We've already done it in tests chapter.
+We've already done it in [**Writing PST contract** chapter](../writing-pst-contract/contract-source.md#-bundling-contract).
 :::

 Congratulations!